A Bag of PrettyLitter

 • Blood spots in urine

-If you suspect urinary tract or digestive tract issues, get your cat to the vet immediately.
+Seek veterinary help if you suspect urinary tract or digestive tract issues.
 The vet will do some diagnostic testing to determine the underlying cause of the problem and prescribe treatment to deal with the medical issue.

 This behavior can also be triggered by guests in the house, loud noises such as nearby fireworks, or an unfamiliar environment.
 If there is another animal involved, staying in the litter box also lets them mark it with their pheromones as their own territory.